epi2me-labs/wf-human-variation/README.md

 - Users familiar with `wf-human-snp` and `wf-human-sv` are recommended to familiarise themselves with any parameter changes by using `--help`, in particular:
     - All arms of the variation calling workflow use `--ref` (not `--reference`) and `--bed` (not `--target_bedfile`)
+- Annotations for `--snp` are generated using [SnpEff](https://pcingola.github.io/SnpEff/), with additional [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) annotations where available.
 - Specifying a suitable [tandem repeat BED for your reference](https://raw.githubusercontent.com/fritzsedlazeck/Sniffles/master/annotations/) with `--tr_bed` can improve the accuracy of SV calling.
 - Aggregation of methylation calls with `--methyl` requires data to be basecalled with a model that includes base modifications, providing the `MM` and `ML` BAM tags
 - Refer to the [Dorado documentation](https://github.com/nanoporetech/dorado#available-basecalling-models) for a list of available basecalling models